SlippyKorny/number_recognition/README.md

 Script in this repository achieves 98% evaluation accuracy *(only one error)* in reading from acquired dataset.
 Some of the evaluations are corrected manually *(such as number 7 appearing as "F" or "f")* which could be improved uppon given a bigger dataset with the same font.

 All of the testing was done on Ubuntu 20.04.1 LTS with utilization of CUDA.
-This solution should work the same on Linux, Windows and MacOS *(with and without CUDA)* however since I only use Ubuntu as of the moment I will only present the installation instructions for that operating system.
+Tesseract version used in this project is 4.1.1.
+I have experimented with the 4.0.0 version of the library and it has given worse results so it is highly recommended to use the newest version if possible.
+The included scripts should work the same on Linux, Windows and MacOS *(with and without CUDA)* however since I only use Ubuntu on my personal machines as of the moment I will only present the installation instructions for that operating system.

 ## Installation